-At the conclusion of the trial period, the PGI compilers and tools and any executable files generated prior to the installation of permanent license keys will cease to function.
+At the conclusion of the 15-day trial period, the PGI compilers and tools and any executable files generated prior to the installation of permanent license keys will cease to function.

-Any executables, object files, or libraries created using the PGI compilers with a trial key must be recompiled with permanent license keys in place.
+Any executables, object files, or libraries created using the PGI compilers with trial license keys must be recompiled once permanent license keys in place.